zubuxx/RoomBookingFrontend/README.md

 ## Setup

 Run application by typing in command line: `ng serve`.
 App will run on port 4200 by default.
 Then navigate to `http://localhost:4200/`.
-Make sure, that backend has been already running properly.
+Make sure that backend has been already running properly.
 If you need instructions, how to setup backend, check the [repository](https://github.com/zubuxx/RoomBookingBackend), please.

 ## Sources